hanimao/devOps-notes-/OCI.md

 Proactive tuning - solving problems before they occur

 - Review ADDM (Automatic diagnostic monitor) findings regularly and implement recommendations.
 ADDM is part of the AWR.
-AWR is the engine that gather stats and builds snapshots every 1hr of your system
+AWR is the engine that gather stats and builds snapshots every 1hr of your system state and ADM takes that data and presents it to us.
 - Monitor real-time session data
 - Respond to Oracle alerts